swiftlang/swift-evolution/proposals/nnnn-offset-indexing-and-slicing.md

 extension OffsetBound: Comparable {
   /// Compare the positions represented by two `OffsetBound`s.
   ///
-  /// Offsets relative to `.start` are always less than those relative to
+  /// Offsets relative to `.first` are always less than those relative to
-  /// `.end`, as there are arbitrarily many offsets between the two extremities.
+  /// `.last`, as there are arbitrarily many offsets between the two
-  /// Offsets from the same bound are ordered by their corresponding positions.
+  /// extremities.
+Offsets from the same bound are ordered by their
-  /// For example:
+  /// corresponding positions.
+For example:
   ///
-  ///     .start + n < .end - m    // true for all values of n and m
+  ///     .first + n < .last - m    // true for all values of n and m
-  ///     .start + n < .start + m  // equivalent to n < m
+  ///     .first + n < .first + m  // equivalent to n < m
-  ///     .end - n < .end - m      // equivalent to n > m
+  ///     .last - n < .last - m      // equivalent to n > m
   ///
   public static func < (_ lhs: OffsetBound, _ rhs: OffsetBound) -> Bool